 The impact and measure of our history curriculum is to ensure that children at Goldenhill Primary Academy are equipped with historical skills and knowledge that will enable them to progress into Key Stage 3 as confident historians and for life in modern Britain.

 At the end of each topic teachers will have a reflection on standards achieved against the planned outcomes.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
+This judgement will be made through a range of activities including tests, deeper questions and teacher observations.

 Children will have a celebration of learning at the end of each topic called an exit point this will demonstrates progression across the school through their organised exit experience.